Caterina Franceschi Ferrucci: Political writings

 Franceschi dedicated herself to the education of young Italian women in Educazione intellettuale, who needed to be educated in the rejection of any form of materialism and the teaching of spiritualism; meanwhile, for Letture morali ad uso delle fanciulle, she published Degli studi delle donne italiane in 1854.
-She moved once again to Pisa, and completed two volumes of I primi quattro secoli della letteratura italiana dal secolo XIII al XVI in 1858; according to Franceschi, an example of how Italians know better in earlier centurieshow to create beauty, and a model of inspiration for her contemporaries.
+She moved once again to Pisa, and completed two volumes of I primi quattro secoli della letteratura italiana dal secolo XIII al XVI in 1858; according to Franceschi, an example of how Italians know better in earlier centuries how to create beauty, and a model of inspiration for her contemporaries.

 In 1857 her daughter Rosa died, at little more than twenty years old.
 Franceschi published several writings and a brief remembrance, followed by a long silence.
-On July 13th, 1871 she was elected to the Accademia della Crusca as the first corresponding woman member; for such an occasion she wrote Della necessità di conservare alla nostra lingua e alla nostra letteratura l'indole schiettamente Italiana.
-In November of 1875 she had a stroke.
-The paralysis and prolonged period of mourning following the death of her daughter and then her husband in 1881, isolated her completely: she went to live in Florence in the home of her nephew Filippo, where she died February 28th, 1887.
+On July 13, 1871, she was elected to the Accademia della Crusca as the first corresponding woman member; for such an occasion she wrote Della necessità di conservare alla nostra lingua e alla nostra letteratura l'indole schiettamente Italiana.
+In November 1875 she had a stroke.
+The paralysis and prolonged period of mourning following the death of her daughter and then her husband in 1881, isolated her completely: she went to live in Florence in the home of her nephew Filippo, where she died February 28, 1887.
 She was buried at a private chapel; her gravestone remembers her as “Donna per ingegno e virtù rara in ogni tempo / quasi unica nel nostro”.